FerretDB/FerretDB/website/blog/2022-10-06-how-to-start-ferretdb-locally-with-docker.md

 ```

 Now we can rerun `docker-compose up -d` to apply new changes.
-Let’s see if the FerretDB container has started properly.
+Let's see if the FerretDB container has started properly.

 ```js
 > docker-compose ps